 Whether you are a seasoned pro, or a rank novice photographer you will want images of your trip to Cocos Island.
 Because we are photographers, we invite everyone to bring a camera.
 One of the benefits of having group leaders that are also

 award winning professional photographers and published photojournalists is that you will have a wealth of photographic knowledge at your disposal.
 We will give presentations at the beginning, critiques during and a final presentation at the end of the trip.
 We do this to help you get your best images, because a picture says a thousand words!
 We also invite everyone to add images for critique nights to help you hone your skills, so that your best images get even better.
 We promise to be nice on critique night too, so don’t worry!
 The important thing to us is that you should get the best service that we can offer you, so that you can go home and proudly show all your friends and family your images and what you experienced at Cocos Island.
 They will be amazed!

 We’d love to have you join us on this great adventure and share the secrets of Cocos Island with you. if you do, you will undoubtedly experience one-of-a kind marine life action like nowhere else in the

 world.
 For this kind of diving we have carefully chosen the best of the best to get us there and back and watch over us while there.
 The Undersea Hunter Group has more experience diving Cocos safely then anyone in the business.
 Sure, close marine life encounters are what we all want, but when it comes to doing it comfortably and safely only the USH Group will do.
-The USH divemasters are the best in the business, know Cocos extremely well and over the years have become friends.
 Our home for this ten-day adventure is the spacious Sea Hunter.
 The Sea Hunter is a purpose made live aboard with every amenity to make our time at sea as comfortable as possible.
-Check her out at: http://www.underseahunter.com/b170/general-ship-info.html
+Check her out at: http://www.underseahunter.com/b170/general-ship-info.html.
+The USH divemasters are the best in the business and over the years many have become friends.

 Please sign up today!